uTigas/SIOProject_1/analysis/XSS.md

 ![image](https://github.com/uTigas/SIOProject_1/assets/125353199/6f58765f-a5a1-44b0-9935-1e79b1ead970)

-We can also target different serves using an XSS attack in this example we use the image tag to make a request to a server with the credentials of a user who visits the page with malicious review.
+We can also target different servers using an XSS attack in this example we use the image tag to make a request to a server with the credentials of a user who visits the page with the malicious review.

 ![image](https://github.com/uTigas/SIOProject_1/assets/125353199/1326ef61-d4ad-4535-9907-d1a46945f880)